 For two months I’ve been using a Ring Doorbell 2 – a “smart” home security device which doubles as a door bell and security camera – letting you know who comes to your front door.

 Inside you find the device along with various brackets, screws and instructions – everything you need to do the physical installation.

-  It even came with a mini level to help you install the Doorbell 2 nice and level.
-However the level wasn’t perfectly accurate.
+It even came with a mini level – however the level wasn’t very accurate.